- All Ages

 The Pitt Rivers Museum has not told us about their dining options.

-The Pitt Rivers Museum has not told us if they are fully wheelchair friendly.
+No, The Pitt Rivers Museum is not wheelchair friendly.

-The Pitt Rivers Museum has not told us if they are fully pushchair friendly.
+No, The Pitt Rivers Museum have stated they are not pushchair friendly.

 The Pitt Rivers Museum has not told us if they are dog friendly.

 Mesmerising from start to finish 5 out of 5 stars

 I have never been as equally in awe of something as my kids - the dinosaur skeletons, the whale, the butterfly case - and then the shrunken heads!!!
 It's an incredible collection of amazing stuff and so worth the visit.catherinew, Stratford-upon-Avon, United Kingdom